Heapy/kotbot/core-gen/src/main/resources/latest.md

 Please note:

 * Entities must not be nested, use parse mode MarkdownV2 instead.
-* There is no way to specify underline and strikethrough entities, use parse mode MarkdownV2 instead.
+* There is no way to specify “underline”, “strikethrough”, “spoiler”, “blockquote”, “expandable_blockquote” and “custom_emoji” entities, use parse mode MarkdownV2 instead.
 * To escape characters '_', '*', '`', '[' outside of an entity, prepend the characters '\' before them.
 * Escaping inside entities is not allowed, so entity must be closed first and reopened again: use _snake_\__case_ for italic snake_case and *2*\**2=4* for bold 2*2=4.

 #### forwardMessage

 Use this method to forward messages of any kind.
-Service messages can't be forwarded.
+Service messages and messages with protected content can't be forwarded.
 On success, the sent Message is returned.

 | Parameter | Type | Required | Description |
 | --- | --- | --- | --- |